ahmadalsajid/FastApp/README.md

 # FastApp

-This is a simple Python FastAPI application that will be used to demonstrate GitHub Actions for CI/CD, AWS ECR and ECS for image registry and deployment, and Terraform for IaC.
+This is a simple Python FastAPI application that will be used to demonstrate GitHub Actions for CI/CD, Docker Hub to publish the image, AWS ECS for deployment, and Terraform for IaC.

 ## Docker Compose

 Spin up the application by

 ```
 docker compose up -d
 ```

 Once done with testing, remove with

 ```
 docker compose down --rmi local